rolandasb/staff_bar/README.md

 *= require staff_bar
 ```

-To show current branch, add staff_bar capistrano tasks in `Capfile`
+To show current branch, add staff_bar capistrano tasks in `Capfile`:
 ```ruby
 require "staff_bar/capistrano"
 ```

-This will create `BRANCH` file when depoying, which will staff bar use to show the branch.
+This will create `BRANCH` file when deploying, which will staff bar use to show the branch.

 ## Configuration